LEADING OFF: Cruz HR streak, Subway Series doubleheader

 WHO’S NEXT?

-Home runs are coming in bunches lately, with the Arizona Diamondbacks hitting three in a row to start Monday night’s game at Philadelphia.
+Home runs are coming in bunches lately, with the Arizona and Philadelphia Phillies combining for an MLB-record 13 homers, including a team-record eight for the Diamondbacks.

+Arizona started quickly, hitting three in a row to open Monday night’s game at Philadelphia.
 Jarrod Dyson, Ketel Marte and David Peralta all connected off Jerad Eickhoff.
+Eduardo Escobar became the first Diamondback to homer from both sides of the plate in consecutive innings.
+Ildemaro Vargas homered twice and Alex Avila went deep for Arizona at Citizens Bank Park.

+The Diamondbacks had hit six homers in a game six times in franchise history, the last coming June 1, 2018, against the Marlins.

+The Phillies played long ball, too.
+Scott Kingery hit two of Philadelphia’s five home runs.
+Jean Segura, Rhys Hoskins and Jay Bruce also went deep.

 A day earlier, the Nationals hit four straight homers in the eighth inning at San Diego.
 Howie Kendrick, Trea Turner, Adam Eaton and Anthony Rendon tagged former Washington reliever Craig Stammen.